 1.5.1 The CNP is prepared within the context of the overall development strategy set by Horsham District Council.
 At the current time, this is set out in the HDPF.
-A review of this plan is underway.
-It is due to be completed in 2022.
-Section 9 of this plan sets out the way in which a made neighbourhood plan will be monitored and then reviewed once the emerging Local Plan has been adopted.
+A review of this plan is expected.
+Section 9 of this Plan sets out the way in which a made neighbourhood plan will be monitored and then reviewed once the Local Plan review has been adopted.